Shivam-1234643/Simon-Says-Game/README.md

 ---

-Enjoy playing the Simon Says Game and challenge your memory skills!
+Enjoy playing the Simon Says Game and challenge your memory skills! it will boost your memory power